o3de/o3de.org/content/docs/user-guide/editor/console.md

   + In the **Console Variables** window, search for the variable name, double\-click the value, and then enter the value that you want\.
   + In the **Console** command line, enter the console variable and its value, and then press **Enter**\.
 For example, enter the r\_DisplayInfo=1 command to display debugging information in the viewport\.

-### Configuring Console Variables in Configuration Files {#configuring-console-variables-cvars-with-the-configuration-file}
+### Configuring Console Variables in Configuration Files

 You can specify values for console variables in the configuration files, such as the level configuration file \( `level.cfg`\)\.